-"Blue" is revered as sacred by the Washoe Indian tribe that shares the Fish Springs Range in Nevada, and he often "visits" the reservation, which is very close to an area of the range referred to by many as “Blue’s Valley.”
+"Blue" is revered as sacred by the Washoe Native American tribe that shares the Fish Springs Range in Nevada, and he often "visits" the reservation, very close to an area of the range referred to by many as “Blue’s Valley.”
 There, if you’re lucky, you may see him.

 If you haven’t already done so, let's connect with on social media.